SolankiPratikkumar/IIITB_PRATIKKUMAR_ASIC/Conveyor Belt Object Detector.md

 ## Aim

 Our Target in this project is to make a detector that detects objects running on the conveyor belt by IR Proximity Sensor and output is obtained in LED and Buzzer.
-As automation is increasing this project can be used as an indicator in the Industry Conveyor Belt
+As automation is increasing this project can be used as an indicator in the Industry Conveyor Belt Process Initiation

 ## Hardware